mc0110/inetbox2mqtt/README.md

 ## INIT - RESET process

-Now you can establish the connection between the port and the LIN bus -> [example given](https://videopress.com/v/xsPXCWr3).
+Now you can establish the connection between the port and the LIN bus.

 The inetbox2mqtt must be registered once with the CPplus.
 This initialisation process is very important and without it the connection will not be established successfully.